-Spectra of X-ray bright cool stars have been used for the calibration of the Line Spread Function and wavelength scale in the Chandra/LETG and HETG and the XMM-Newton/RGS (Tab.
-1): ABDor, Algol, Capella, HR1099, and Procyon2 (Fig. 1).
-Capella is on the average the brightest, and the least variable in this sample: its historical RGS light curve exhibits a dynamical range of $\pm 15\%$ (Andy Pollock, private communication).
-ABDor and HR1099 exhibit large flaring activities, with flux changes of up to one order of magnitude on time scales as short as few hours.^{3,4}
+Spectra of X-ray bright cool stars have been used for the calibration of the Line Spread Function[†] and wavelength scale in the Chandra/LETG and HETG and the XMM-Newton/RGS (Tab.
+1): ABDor, Algol, Capella, HR1099, and Procyon3 (Fig. 1).
+Capella is on the average the brightest, Table 1 Main sources used for the calibration of the LSF and wavelength scale in high-resolution detectors and the least variable in this sample: its historical RGS light curve exhibits a dynamical range of $\pm 15\%$ (Andy Pollock, private communication).
+ABDor and HR1099 exhibit large flaring activities, with flux changes of up to one order of magnitude on time scales as short as a few hours.^{4,5}